mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 3. Open a Pull Request with the backfill entry, see [this example](https://github.com/mozilla/bigquery-etl/pull/5369).
 Once merged, you should receive a notification in around an hour that processing has started.
 Your backfill data will be temporarily placed in a staging location.

-4. You will be notified when processing is complete, and you can validate your backfill data.
+4. Watchers will be notified via Slack when processing is complete, and you can validate your backfill data.

 ### Completing the backfill:

-1. Validate that the backfill date looks like what you expect (calculate important metrics, look for nulls, etc.)
+1. Validate that the backfill data looks like what you expect (calculate important metrics, look for nulls, etc.)

 2. If the data is valid, open a Pull Request, setting the backfill status to Complete, see [this example](https://github.com/mozilla/bigquery-etl/pull/5352).
 Once merged, you should receive a notification in around an hour that swapping has started.
 Current production data will be backed up and the staging backfill data will be swapped into production.